menu-line

 The Fertility & Gynaecology Academy offers a comprehensive sperm freezing service.

-Men who might benefit from this include:
+Those who might benefit from sperm freezing include:

 • Those who are at risk of injury or death, for example a member of the armed forces deployed to a war zone